Random phase approximation-based local natural orbital coupled cluster theory: Theory

 Here, $B_{iajb} = V_{iajb}$, $L_{iajb} = V_{iabj}$, and $\Delta_{iajb} = \varepsilon_a + \varepsilon_b - \varepsilon_i - \varepsilon_j$.
 The symbol ``$\circ$'' denotes the Hadamard (element-wise) product, and matrix multiplication is defined as $(AB)_{iajb} = \sum_{kc} A_{iakc} B_{kcjb}$.
 Because the nonlinear drCCD equations can admit multiple solutions~\cite{Henderson10MP,Rekkedal13JCP,Song25JCP}, we employ the level-shift preconditioner described in Ref~\onlinecite{Song25JCP} to ensure robust convergence to the physical solution.

-The extension of LNO-CC from MP2 to RPA is straightforward thanks to the formal similarity between MP2 and drCCD amplitudes.
-Specifically, RPA-based LNOs are constructed from one-particle density matrices of the same form as \cref{eq:mp2_dm}, but with the MP2 amplitudes [\cref{eq:mp2_Tamp}] replaced by the drCCD amplitudes $T_{iajb}$.
-The RPA-based external energy correction is defined analogously to \cref{eq:Ec_ext_MP2},
+The extension of LNO-CC from MP2 to RPA is straightforward because of the formal similarity between the MP2 and drCCD amplitudes.
+Specifically, we construct RPA-based LNOs from \myredd{MP2-inspired} one-particle density matrices obtained from \cref{eq:mp2_dm} by replacing the MP2 amplitudes in \cref{eq:mp2_Tamp} with the drCCD amplitudes $T_{iajb}$. \myredd{This choice preserves the computational efficiency of the existing MP2-based LNO generation procedure while allowing us to directly assess the effect of the $T$ amplitudes on the quality of the resulting LNOs.
+More rigorous definitions of RPA one-particle density matrices, for example those derived from a Lagrangian or analytic-gradient formalism~\cite{Rekkedal13JCP,Ramberger17PRL}, will be explored in future work.} The RPA-based external energy correction is defined analogously to \cref{eq:Ec_ext_MP2},

 where the LO-resolved RPA correlation energy follows directly from \cref{eq:Ec_drCCD},

 A well-known limitation of RPA is the neglect of exchange diagrams, which typically leads to an overestimation of the correlation energy due to self-interaction.
 Including exchange contributions in the evaluation of the drCCD correlation energy [\cref{eq:Ec_drCCD}] leads to the RPA+SOSEX method~\cite{Gruneis09JCP} (referred to as SOSEX for simplicity hereafter),